 L.8.1.1 The preferred means of lot creation shall be by Plan of Subdivision.
-Where a limited number of lots are proposed, new lots by be created by Consent or by other mechanisms available under the Planning Act.
-New Plans of Subdivision shall not be permitted in the Lake Temagami Neighbourhood or on lakes in other Neighbourhoods.
+Where a limited number of lots are proposed, new lots by be created by consent or by other mechanisms available under the Planning Act.